nalnatsheh/iit-ece588/docs/tut/README.md

 12. Close and Halt the Notebook
 ![1](../assets/fig/43.png)

 **Conclusion : by comparing the results we got from running the Matrix Multiplication HLS IP on PL vs PS (2.31ms vs 268.55) we achieved ~x115 better results!
-Remember that the CPU in the PS runs on a clock frequency of GHz unit compared to the PL that runs on 100MHz, so bacially slower clock rate and we still beat the CPU!
+Remember that the CPU in the PS runs on a clock frequency of GHz unit compared to the PL that runs on 100MHz, so basically a slower clock rate and we still beat the CPU!
 Crazy?
-Yup, this is the Power of customized harwdare and FPGA device**
+Yup, this is the Power of customized hardware and FPGA device**